satperks/ML-AI-Projects/README.md

 ### Modern Network Enhancements:
 - **Activation Functions**: Choose from options like Tanh, ELU, softplus, or LeakyReLU.
 - **L2 Regularization**: Add L2 regularization to the loss function to penalize large weight values and improve generalization.

+- **Network Depth and Width**: Experiment with adding more hidden units or additional layers to improve model representation.
+- **Convolutional Neural Networks (CNNs)**: Use CNN layers to improve performance in image classification tasks.

+### Constraints:
+- Maximum **500,000 parameters** in the model.
+- Achieve at least **0.79** accuracy on the development set.

+## Training and Evaluation
+The **fit()** function will continue to train the network, but now with modern improvements, including the option to use a deeper architecture or CNN.
+You should focus on:
+- Using data standardization, as in MP9.
+- Using PyTorch’s built-in functions for optimization and loss computation.